Aurorastation/Aurora.3/.github/PULL_REQUEST_TEMPLATE.md

   * Ensure that you also credit them in the appropirate location / changelog as specified in the contributor guidelines

 ### Asset Licenses
-The following assets that havnt been created by myself are included in this PR:
+The following assets that **have not** been created by myself are included in this PR:

 | Path | Original Author | License |
 | --- | --- | --- |